-Muir College Council (MCC): includes eighteen student members (including two Associated Students senators) plus the Dean and his/her designate.
+Muir College Council (MCC): This student government body includes twenty student members (including two Associated Students senators) plus the Dean and their designate.
 Some positions are elected or appointed in Spring quarter, but others are filled during the Fall.
 This important organization sets various college policies, presents Muir student opinion where it will do the most good, and spends over \$90,000 per year on student activities and programs to make Muir great.
 Numerous appointments to campus-wide committees are made by MCC throughout the year.
 See the Dean of Student Affairs' Executive Assistant for details in H&SS 2126 or call them at (858) 534-3587.